DreamingDevs/large-file-upload-to-azure-blob-using-webapi/README.md

 -------------
 1. Sending last byte chunk (with IsCompleted:true) is very important.
 Or else all the other chunks will not be commited to Azure Blob Storage.
 2. Chunks can be send in **ANY** order.
 We have a File Chunk Tracker in place to keep track of received chunks.
-3. Sampel C# console test client has been included in the solution.
+3. Sample C# console test client has been included in the solution.
 Please try it out.
 Presently it support 100KB chunks It can be extended further more if required.
+4. Azure ConnectionStrings are obsolete.
+Please replace config information with your own settings to make this solution work.

 TODO Tasks:
 -----------